truenas/middleware/docs/userguide/freenas_jails.rst

     :width: 5.7701in
     :height: 2.778in

-To change an option's setting, use the arrow keys to highlight the option, then press the :kbd:spacebar` to toggle the selection.
+To change an option's setting, use the arrow keys to highlight the option, then press the :kbd:`spacebar` to toggle the selection.
 Once you are finished, tab over to OK and press :kbd:`Enter`.
 The port will begin to compile and install.

 .. note:: if you change your mind, the configuration screen will not be displayed again should you stop and restart the build.
 Type